RoniousTanaka/SECURE-CODING-MINI-PROJECT/README.md

 This project is licensed under the MIT License.

 ## Contact Information
-For questions or feedback, reach me at your h230725y@hit.ac.zw.
+For questions or feedback, reach me at h230725y@hit.ac.zw.

 # salutation to Harare Institute of Technology
 # salutation to Mr B Nyaruviro